 Dave has been teaching in boarding schools for over 30 years.
-He began teaching English and mathematics, running boys' and girls' corridors, serving as assistant dean of students and coaching.
+He began his career at St. Andrew's-Sewanee School, teaching English and mathematics, running boys' and girls' corridors, serving as assistant dean of students and coaching.
 At St. Andrew's, Dave has taught a number of different math subjects from Algebra I through AP Calculus and Statistics, and he has coached soccer, football and baseball.
 He has also advised the yearbook and Social Activities Committee, served on the Honor Committee and advised the St. Andrew's classes of 1991 and 1997.
 Dave served as a lay chaplain for 10 years and was ordained in the Episcopal Church in 2003.
 Since that time he has officiated services at St. Andrew's and led student service trips to Honduras and New Orleans.